By: Michael Johnson

 Row 16, section 26: a location I will not soon forget.
 A vision in orange, he stepped up to the plate, facing a 2-run deficit in the bottom of the eighth and the hushed prayers of the some 40,000 at Camden Yards.
 “We all know he’s ready to go on that first pitch,” noted TBS’s play-by-play announcer Brian Anderson.

-The weeks preceding Delmon Young’s eighth inning heroics, when he lined a go-ahead, bases-clearing 3-run single into the left field corner to take the lead in game 2 of the 2014 ALDS, were filled with similar excitement.
+The weeks preceding Delmon Young’s eighth inning heroics, when he lined a go-ahead, bases-clearing 3-run double into the left field corner to take the lead in game 2 of the 2014 ALDS, were filled with similar excitement.
 Orange and black dress down days, let’s go O’s chants in assemblies, talk of the Orioles winning the American League for the first time in many of my peers’ lifetimes— Gilman awaited postseason baseball with an enthusiasm that I had never before observed, and I vividly remember the collective hype surrounding the Ravens’ 2012 Super Bowl Run.
 Perhaps it’s their grassroots, smallmarket appearance or perhaps it’s their half-century long relationship with the city of Baltimore, but in any case the city and the school come alive when our Orioles are hot.

 Like any devout fan, a part of me died last year as the Birds encountered their first losing season since 2011.
 At 75-86, the Orioles’ renaissance appeared to have found its inevitable end.
 The potential of another decade without a successful Orioles squad rattles me to my core.
 League pundits offer little consolation, forecasting a similarly unfruitful 2018 season.
 At the center of our team’s potential standing next season, I feel, is third-basemen-and-soon-to-be-shortstop Manny Machado.
 Simply put, he’s the face of the franchise.
 Crucially, his star power has shot him out of a role in the Orioles future: he’s too good for us.
 Even in a down season last year, batting .259 with 33 homers and a measly 107 OPS+, Machado and his agent expect a long-term deal that may approach $400 million in total evaluation in the mind of Fox Sports writer Ken Rosenthal.
 Accordingly, many fans—and as we now know, the front office—would like to move Machado in an effort to gain something from his value before he walks to a big-money, big-market team—cough, The Yankees, cough.